Please Note: Information is updated regularly, so please check back.

 What is Third Degree Thursday?

 The Thursday workshops are an optional, limited enrollment component of the conference, not included in the regular registration fee.
-You will have the opportunity to choose from hands-on workshops and sessions taught throughout the day by masters of the craft, including manuscript critiques, forensics, pitching techniques, and more!
+You will have the opportunity to choose from hands-on workshops and sessions taught throughout the day by masters of the craft, including forensics, pitching techniques, and more!

 How much is it?

 The cost is $85 for MWA members and non-members alike.
 You may register for it on the conference registration form.
 Registrants may attend whichever workshop(s) you prefer – no additional registration required.

 Do I have to pre-register for the Thursday workshops, or can I register that day?

 It’s preferable to register in advance so that our Programming Chair and teachers have an idea of how many participants to expect at the various workshops.
 Some workshops may require signing up in advance to get the maximum benefit.
 The contact for such a session will be listed on the schedule.
 Otherwise you may always observe.
 You may, however, register for 3rd Degree Thursday upon arrival.

 What is it?